Adeniyi-Bella/Visualization-of-elevators-in-Germany/README.md

 *** Vizualizing elevator service states at german railway stations

 ** Problem statement
 Elevators are an essential mean to support pysically disabled persons accessing different levels in a built asset.
-Especially in railway stations, well-performing elevators are of high importance as they get used by a large

--number of passengers departuring or arriving with luggage.
+Especially in railway stations, well-performing elevators are of high importance as they get used by a large number of passengers departuring or arriving with luggage.
 Due to high usage and the associated wear and tear, not all elevators are always in service and can assist travellers.

 ** Programming task